Chorea and athetosis are usually symptoms of another disorder, although chorea may develop on its own in older adults or in pregnant women.

 Sometimes tests to identify the cause

 The diagnosis of chorea, athetosis, or hemiballismus is based on symptoms and observation by a doctor.
-The doctor also asks which drugs a person is taking to check for drugs that may be causing the symptoms.
+The doctor also asks which medications and other substances a person is taking to check for medications and other substances that may be causing the symptoms.

 Tests may be done to identify the cause.
 These tests may include

-Blood tests to measure levels of thyroid hormones and/or sugar
+Blood tests to measure levels of thyroid hormones and/or blood sugar

 Imaging of the brain, such as magnetic resonance imaging (MRI) or computed tomography (CT), to check for tumors or evidence of a stroke